Royals vs. Guardians

 Remi Robot Icon

-Remi, our AI sports genius, has been pouring over exorbitant amounts of data from every past game between the Royals and Guardians and using recursive machine learning and impressive AI to boil down the data to a single cover probability.
+Remi, our AI sports algorithm, has been pouring over exorbitant amounts of data from every past game between the Royals and Guardians and using recursive machine learning and kick-ass AI to examine the data to a single cover probability.

-The Algorithm has been most keyed in on the growing weight human bettors regularly put on Kansas City’s strength factors between a Royals team going up against a possibly healthy Guardians team.
-We’ve found the true game analytics might reflect a moderate lean against one Vegas line in particular.
+Interestingly enough, the data has been most fixated on the unproportionally assigned emphasis emotional bettors tend to put on player performance factors between a Royals team going up against a possibly tired Guardians team.
+We’ve found the true game analytics appear to reflect a moderate lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our MLB AI picks for FREE now.